From R200 vouchers and free upgrades, drive away with more value adds

 Manning is always on hand with regular sprinklings of his signature humour to turn down the heat when your butter is burning and your rice tastes stodgy and overcooked.
 His laid-back manner sets the tone for the evening and makes it easy to relax and enjoy cooking for eating’s sake, no matter the skill level.

-When the dishes are done and plated, Manning challenges everyone to post and tag a picture of their dish on Instagram.
-The most likes wins a free cooking lesson.
+When the dishes are done and plated, Manning challenges everyone to post and tag a picture of their dish on Instagram, and regularly incentivises this with a mystery prize.
 The evening ends with the most important activity on the What’s Cooking menu – eating together.
 This is when the wine list gets passed around the long, wooden table and everyone pretends that their dish tastes just as good as Manning’s.
 And maybe it does.

 WHAT ELSE IS ON AT THE STUDIO MENU?

-Much like Manning, The Chef’s Studio is a versatile space that can cater to an experience of 50 colleagues for a private dinner or engagement party.
-It works too for companies looking to host brand activations, year-end functions, even photo shoots.
+Much like Manning, The Chef’s Studio is a versatile space that can cater to an experience of 22 colleagues for a private dinner or engagement party.
+It works, too, for companies looking to host brand activations, year-end functions, and even for photo shoots.
 The space itself can be hired as a venue and a network of private chefs use it to prep when they cater for functions across Cape Town.

 THIS IS HOW MUCH IT COSTS

-What’s Cooking is R350pp, with a pre-prepared starter included.
+What's Cooking is on the first Tuesday of the month and costs R350pp, with a pre-prepared starter included.
 A curated selection of local wines can be bought by the glass or bottle.

-One Ingredient costs R650pp and includes a five-course meal, welcome drink and wine pairing.
+One Ingredient costs R750pp and includes a five-course meal, welcome drink and wine pairing.

 Wine pairs best with fine food, so have a look at some fine dining options in Cape Town.